zgoad1/PugG/README.md

 - audio manager
 - score increasing
 - title screen
+- HP bar
+- Enemy AI

 ## Goals for 3/19
 ***Programming***

 *Save the daytime bit for later.
 For now, focus on the dream level.*
-- generic enemy AI (follow player if nearby, hurt player)
+- post-hit grace period (invincibility) [in progress by Zac]
 - dying & restarting from checkpoint
-- player HP bar (Matthew Riviere)
 - obstacles that can hurt the player (just generic spikes or something for now) (Matthew Riviere)
-- implement the real art
+- implement the real art [in progress by Zac]
+- level layout randomization or semi-randomization

 ***Art***
 - tile sets for house (background & foreground) [in progress by Sam]